nz-is/2D-Feature-Tracking/README.md

 | 3rd        | BRISK/SIFT                                                                 |                               |

 Overall, this project pipeline is a tradeoff between accuracy and speed, where both depends on the application of this system.
-The choise between combinations of detector and descriptors should be based on the hardware available and accuracy requirements.
-Based on the table statistics, FAST detector in general detects more keypoints compared to the other detectors and as a result more keypoints can be matched.
-Furthermore, from visual observations it is clear that most descriptor in combination with FAST detector, performs top in the ranking.
-For a resource constraint environment such as the onboard system for autonomous vehicle, it is more reliable to use a detector that can perform well and descriptors that can extract near real-time.
+The choice between combinations of detector and descriptors should be based on the hardware available and accuracy requirements.
+Based on the table statistics, FAST detector in general detects more keypoints though more noisy compared to the other detectors and as a result more keypoints can be matched.
+Furthermore, from visual observations it is clear that most descriptor in combination with FAST detector, performs top in the rankings.
+For a resource constraint environment such as the onboard computer for autonomous vehicle, the best option would be to use a detector that extracts meaningful/equally distributed keypoints and descriptors that can extract in near real-time.

-In summary, the winner is FAST+BRIEF, where FAST is extracts the most keypoints and BRIEF extracts descriptors in least amount of time, that is why it is probably better to choose FAST+BRIEF combination for collision avoidance system.
+In summary, the winner is **FAST+BRIEF**, where FAST extracts the most keypoints and BRIEF extracts descriptors in least amount of time, that is why it is probably better to choose **FAST+BRIEF** combination for collision avoidance system.

 ### Matched keypoints visualization